scottbuckley/ethernaut-notes/README.md

 ```

 > A lesson from this level: eveything on-chain is public.
 This is why zero-knowledge proofs are so important in blockchain work.

+Out of interest, I converted the above hex string into an ASCII string, and the encoded password is "A very strong secret password :)", which is conveniently 32 characters long.

 # Level 9: King
 The goal here is to prevent the Ethernaut level from becoming 'king' again, after you submit the level.
 It doesn't say that you have to be king yourself.
 This took me a minute to see, but I think the trick is to make the king an address that isn't payable.
 Then, when the Ethernaut level tries to reclaim kinghood, `receive()` will fail when it tries to send the balance back, and revert, making the unpayable king unusurpable.